 As parents, we always try our best to raise our children from the moment they are conceived.
 From seeking out Portland pregnancy help to parental counseling classes, we want to make sure the parenting we’re doing is the right type.
 We all make mistakes and our children may do things in defiance as a result of our parenting style.
 But, whether that’s by looking into how to get a fake id, getting into trouble with the police, or causing trouble in school, that doesn’t mean we haven’t done a good job.
 Kids are rebellious, that’s what they do.
 With this being said, everyone has got their own idea of what good parenting is so when they see people doing something they wouldn’t do themselves, it often leads to people being shamed for their parenting techniques.
+New parents or couples who are checking their options at private adoption agencies might feel overwhelmed about parents.
+But, every parenting can be unique and not always better than the other.
 Being called “America’s Worst Mom” after letting your 9-year-old son ride home alone on the NYC subway from Bloomingdale’s is not the usual way to get a six-figure book deal for a first time author.

 Media fire storm